Furiousslave/obsidian-repo/Istio/DestinationRule.md

 ##### Defining subsets of application.
-This can be used when we want separate traffic:
+This can be used when we want split traffic:
 ```
 apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule